elastic/connectors/docs/reference/box.md

 1. Register a new app in the [Box dev console](https://app.box.com/developers/console) with custom App and select User authentication (OAuth 2.0).

-2. Add your Elasticsearch endpoint URL to **Redirect URIs**.

-3. Check "Write all files and folders stored in Box" in Application Scopes.
+2. Check "Write all files and folders stored in Box" in Application Scopes.

-4. Once the app is created, **Client ID** and **Client secret** values are available in the configuration tab.
+3. Once the app is created, **Client ID** and **Client secret** values are available in the configuration tab.
 Keep these handy.

 #### Generate a refresh Token